Spatial decay of isolated magnetic hopfions in chiral helimagnets: Hopfion energy

 where $g=e(1-e)$, $e=e(\rho/R)$ and $R$ is related to the (yet unknown) hopfion radius.
 There can be many different conventions on how to define the hopfion radius, but all of them can be expressed as a certain dimensionless prefactor times $R$.
 The power of the quaternionic ansatz lies in the possibility to represent many hopfions on top of systems of Bloch points and other magnetization backgrounds.
 For a single hopfion it coincides (sans the homotopy, defined by the $e(t)$ profile function) with the original Whitehead's ansatz~\cite{whitehead1947}.
 Yet, the expression~\eqref{eq:ansatz} is the exact rendering of the quaternionic ansatz~\cite{M2025quaternionic} for a single $\uHopf=1$ hopfion, while representing the scaling factor~\cite{M2025quaternionic} $f(t)=[1/t]e(t)/[1-e(t)]$.
 Such a hopfion is axially symmetric (around the $\uO\uZ$ axis) and its cross-section is shown in Fig.~\ref{fig:hopfion}.

 Substituting~\eqref{eq:ansatz} into~\eqref{eq:energy} we can express normalized hopfion energy $\uEE=(D/C^2)\int_V E \ud^3\uvr = \int_0^\infty F \ud t$ with

 where we have introduced dimensionless hopfion radius $\eta = R/R_0$, with $R_0=C/D$.
 The other normalized parameters are the magnetic field $h=\umuZ \uMs C H/D^2$, the anisotropy quality factor $q=2CK/D^2$ and the magnetostatic interaction strength $\mu^2 = \umuZ\uMssq C/D^2$ (also known as the susceptibility of the conical helix~\cite{GWG2017}).
+This normalization assumes the presence of Dzyaloshinskii-Moriya interaction ($D\ne0$).
 The quantities $\uP$ are given in the Appendix~\ref{app:Pfuncs}.
 They depend on $t$, the profile function $e$ and its first derivative.
 Due to non-locality of the dipolar interaction, $\uPms$ contains another integral over $t$.
 The functions $\uPz$ and $\uPa$ have additional constant terms, chosen in such a way that the energy of the background state turns out to be exactly $0$, so that~\eqref{eq:Penergy} represents the energy, gained by placing a single hopfion at the origin of the coordinate system in an otherwise uniformly magnetized bulk magnet.

 There are two differences, compared to the previously studied model of the infinite densely-packed hopfion lattice~\cite{M2025}.
 First is minor --- there is no lattice cell and the integration in~\eqref{eq:Penergy} goes across the whole space (with angular integrals inside the $\uP$).
 The second is major --- the energy of the hopfion lattice is infinite and minimizing it implies minimization of the energy density {\em per unit cell}, which means that the energy of the hopfion must be additionally divided by the lattice cell size, roughly $\propto R^3$.
 The isolated hopfion, considered here, has finite energy, which is minimized directly, without any renormalization.
 This difference boils down to an additional ``lattice pressure'', which is experienced by hopfions in the lattice and is absent for an isolated hopfion.
 That's why (similarly to the cases of magnetic bubble lattices~\cite{DD71} and isolated magnetic bubbles~\cite{Thiele:1969:TCM}) the energetic aspects (equilibrium profile, size, energy) of isolated hopfions are different from those in the lattice.
 One can directly see the effect of the lattice pressure by comparing the Fig.~\ref{fig:hopfion} to the magnetization distribution in an equilibrium lattice hopfion, shown in Fig.~1 of Ref.~\onlinecite{M2025}, whose outskirts are visibly more compressed.